-Our Operations and Service Delivery group has adopted a multi-jurisdictional approach, so that our people can help customers across jurisdictions and services.
+Our Operations and Service Delivery group are adopting a multi-jurisdictional approach, so that our people can help customers across jurisdictions and services.
 We deliver services both regionally and nationally.

 Our Court Security Officers are the first point of contact for people visiting the Courts and are an integral part of our services we provide to court users.
 Court users find our Court Security Officers approachable and they feel safe when using the Courts.
-We will further invest in our Court security to continue providing professional, high-quality services that ensure our customers have trust and confidence in their safety when they interact with us.
+We will continue providing professional, high-quality services that ensure our customers have trust and confidence in their safety when they interact with us.